tsimeonov/Computer-Science/01_Product_Store/overview.md

 - React.js: The `frontend library`.
 It's used to build the user interface (UI)—the website you actually see and click on.

 - Node.js: The `runtime environment`.
 It's what allows the server (the backend) to run

+`Project Folders`

+If you look at your files, you'll see two main folders:

+1. `backend`: This folder contains all the code for the Express.js server, the MongoDB connection, and the Node.js environment.
+It's the "engine" and the database part.

+1. `fronted`: This folder contains all the code for the React.js application.
+It's the website (the "User Interface") that the user interacts with.

+So, the `backend` is like the kitchen and stockroom of a restaurant (handling data and requests), and the `fronted` is the dining room and menu that the customer (the user) sees.